lightning/bolts/07-routing-gossip.md

 The creating node SHOULD set `len` to the minimum length required to hold the `features` bits it sets.

+The receiving node MUST verify the integrity and authenticity of the message by verifying the signatures.
+If there is an unknown even bit in the `features` field the receiving node MUST NOT parse the remainder of the message and MUST NOT add the channel to its local network view, and SHOULD NOT forward the announcement.

 The receiving node MUST ignore the message if the output specified by `short_channel_id` does not